mercere99/MABE2/docs/source/00_source_overview.rst

 An ORGANSIM is a single agent in a MABE run.
 A POPULATION is a collection of organisms, which may all be defined individually.
-A WORLD maintains one or more populations of organisms an evalutation technique (its environment")
+A WORLD maintains one or more populations of organisms an evaluation technique (its environment")

-The dynamics of EVOLUTION are defined by a combination of an evaluation module (i.e., a world/environment) for how their phenotype will be assessed, and a selection module (i.e., a selection scheme) to determine how that phenotype will influce and organism's ability to move on to the next generation.
+The dynamics of EVOLUTION are defined by a combination of an evaluation module (i.e., a world/environment) for how their phenotype will be assessed, and a selection module (i.e., a selection scheme) to determine how that phenotype will influence and organism's ability to move on to the next generation.

 Finally, DATA COLLECTION is defined by a set of analysis modules that monitor a population throughout the evolution process.